 Monitor the condition and progress of patients and reassess treatments as required.

 Discuss and explain the benefits, risks, and uncertainties of various treatments and tests with the patients.
 Also, help patients to make decisions about how to care for themselves.

 When necessary, refer patients to medical specialists or other practitioners.

-If you want to enter medical school in Australia, you either need to go through high school or complete your bachelor’s degree.
-If you choose the first pathway, you usually need to achieve an ATAR (Australian Tertiary Admission Rank) of 99.95 in the High School Certificate or equivalent and gain band four in mathematics advanced or equivalent.
+If you choose the first pathway, you usually need to achieve an ATAR (Australian Tertiary Admission Rank) of 99.95 in the High School Certificate or equivalent and gain band four in mathematics advanced or comparable.